pydio/pydio-doc-howto/installing_on_debian_nginx.md

     location ~ /\ .          { access_log off; log_not_found off; deny all; }
     location ~ ~$           { access_log off; log_not_found off; deny all; }

-Note the first two deny all statements above are specific to AjaXplorer.
+Note the first two deny all statements above are specific to Pydio.
 Now create the php.conf file;

     vim /etc/nginx/php.conf